 There are fourteen jurisdictions in Canada - one federal, ten provincial and three territorial each having its own occupational health and safety legislation.
 For most people in Canada, the agency that you would contact is the provincial or territorial agency in the area where you work.
 There are some exceptions to this.
-Federal legislation covers employees of the federal government and Crown agencies and corporations across Canada.
+Federal legislation covers employees of the federal government including Crown agencies and corporations across Canada.

 Occupational health and safety (OH&S) legislation in Canada outlines the general rights and responsibilities of the employer, the supervisor and the worker through an Act or statute and related regulations.
 Regulations made under an Act define the application and enforcement of an Act.
 Each of the ten provinces, three territories and the federal government has its own OH&S legislation.

 There is special "right-to-know" legislation that applies to hazardous products.
 It actually comprises a series of complimentary federal, provincial and territorial laws and regulations collectively called WHMIS - the Workplace Hazardous Materials Information System.
-It is a comprehensive plan for providing information on hazardous materials intended for use in workplaces.
-WHMIS applies in all Canadian workplaces which are covered by occupational health and safety legislation and where WHMIS-controlled products are used.
+It is a comprehensive plan for providing information on hazardous products intended for use in workplaces.
+WHMIS applies in all Canadian workplaces which are covered by occupational health and safety legislation and where WHMIS regulated hazardous products are used.

 The federal health and safety legislation is commonly referred to as Canada Labour Code Part II and regulations under the Code.
 These laws apply to federal departments and federal crown corporations.
 The Canada Labour Code also applies to employees of companies or sectors that operate across provincial or international borders.
 These businesses include: